canonical/nvme-tcp-poc/README.md

  * the libvirt domain name for the system is "ubuntu-nvmeotcp-poc-target"

-The second VM (a.k.a., the NVMe initiator VM) will be a disk-less system running Ubuntu Server 24.10 (or Ubuntu 24.04.x in the future) using the NVMe drive exposed on the network.
+The second VM (a.k.a., the NVMe initiator VM) will be a disk-less system running Ubuntu Server 24.10 or 25.04 (or Ubuntu 24.04.x in the future) using the NVMe drive exposed on the network.

 ## Prerequisites